Yashwanth1309/DeepLearning_Assignment/README.md

 Layers:-

--Input Layer: The first layer of the network, where the input data is introduced.
+- Input Layer: The first layer of the network, where the input data is introduced.
--Hidden Layers: Intermediate layers between the input and output layers.
+- Hidden Layers: Intermediate layers between the input and output layers.
 Each layer consists of nodes (neurons), and the term "hidden" refers to the fact that these layers do not directly interact with the external environment or provide the final output.
--Output Layer: The final layer that produces the network's output.
+- Output Layer: The final layer that produces the network's output.

 1. Neurons (Nodes):-
 Each node in the network is a computational unit that processes information.